 The Echo Center is a Nonpublic School (NPS) within Echo Horizon School that serves the fifteen percent of our students who are deaf or hard of hearing (DHH).

-Through The Echo Center, all students with hearing loss are fully mainstreamed into their classrooms.
-They participate in all areas of academic study including art, music, dance/theatre, and physical education.
-Our Echo Center teachers have master's degrees from accredited training programs and are credentialed in their field.
-Speech, language, and auditory skills are promoted on a daily basis through a co-teaching model with an Echo Center teacher and a regular credentialed teacher team at each grade level.
+Through the Echo Center, all students with hearing loss are fully included into their classrooms.
+They participate in all areas of academic study including Maker/STEAM, music, Spanish, and physical education.
+Our Echo Center teachers have master's degrees from accredited training programs and have the California DHH Specialist credential.
+Speech, language, and auditory skills are promoted on a daily basis through a collaborative teaching model with an Echo Center credentialed teacher and a general education teacher at each grade level.

 We are committed to providing:

 - a safe and secure environment where students can grow in autonomy and learn to work and play together.

 - a community that nourishes our students’ social, emotional, physical, intellectual, and moral growth.

 - the best education for the whole child by using state-of-the-art techniques and technologies.

 - opportunities for our students to actively engage in making connections, solve real-life problems, and think independently.

 - opportunities for our students to work creatively and collaboratively with local and global partners.

 - our resources, practices, and knowledge to the local and global DHH community.